tschumann/scrape/readme.md

 scrape
 ======
-scrape is a work in progress website downloader.
+scrape is a website downloader.
+It downloads all pages on the same domain as the initially provided URL.

 Usage